Mooshieblob1/grepsite/README.md

 Before you begin, you need two free tools: Node.js and Git.

-*   **Node.js:** This project requires Node.js version `18.20.8` or newer.
+*   **Node.js:** This project requires Node.js version `22.17.1`.
 The easiest way to get the correct version is to download and install the **LTS** version from the [official Node.js website](https://nodejs.org/en/download).
 This also installs the necessary package managers.
 *   **Git:** This tool is used to copy the project files to your computer.
 Download and install it from the [Git for Windows website](https://git-scm.com/download/win).

 You will run the following commands in a terminal.
 You can open one by searching for **PowerShell** or **Command Prompt** in your Start Menu.